pablouser1/TikScraperPHP/README.md

 * Search
 * Comments
 ### Left to implement from legacy
-* Re-add TikTok's HTML challenge (is this still happening???)
 * For the love of god, actually document everything properly this time

 ## Credits